Yandex Browser: DNS spoofing protection

 Protect active security technology scans files and website for viruses, blocks fraudulent webpages, protects passwords and bank card details, and keeps online payments safe from theft.

 DNSCrypt

 Yandex Browser was the first browser to implement DNSCrypt technology, which encrypts Domain Name System (DNS) traffic.
 For example, it protects from a trojan DNSChanger, a tracking Internet provider, or hackers.
 This option must be enabled in the browser settings.

 Protecting Wi-Fi

 When connecting to open Wi-Fi networks or access points that use a weak WEP-defense, Yandex Browser encrypts data to and from a Yandex server.
 The Yandex server acts as a channel between the browser and the HTTP sites.

+Privacy concerns

+According to Douglas J. Leith, a computer science professor at Trinity College, Yandex Browser not only sends a hashed hardware identifier to Yandex, but also every letter typed in the address bar and every URL visited by the user.
+Yandex Browser along with Microsoft Edge, were ranked least private among the tested browsers.

 Company background

 Yandex was created by Ilya Segalovich and Arkady Volozh while working for Arcadia in 1993.
 It was named Yandex as an abbreviation for Yet Another Indexer.
 They named it Яndex, using Я as a shortened version of Ya.
 Yandex was unveiled on September 23, 1997.
 At that point it had indexed the entirety of the Russian internet.
 The following year, Yandex began showing advertisements.
 Their first advertisement said, "Ваша киска купила бы Cisco," meaning, "Your kitty would buy Cisco."
 In the year 2000, Yandex was registered as a company.
 Volozh became the CEO.
 In 2001, Yandex started to place advertisements directly into pages themselves.
 2500 advertisers joined.
 A year later, the company became profitable.
 That same year, Yandex.Images and Yandex.Market started.
 Later that year, Yandex.money (a payment system) started jointly with the PayCash group.
 In 2003, Yandex started issuing dividends.
 That year, they issued $100,000 of dividends.
 Yandex also changed their advertisement system to a pay-per-click model.
 In 2004, Yandex.Maps started.
 They had detailed maps of Moscow, Saint Petersburg, and Kyiv.
 It could not be used to search for addresses, just establishments.
 That year, Yandex created a separate search engine for blogs, that no longer exists.